tsaopy/tsaopy.github.io/notebook2.md

 Remember that files summing up the work on this notebook can be found at https://github.com/tsaopy/tsaopy/tree/main/notebook2.

-### Note: for some reason the page layout wouldn't let me to show bigger pictures so you may want to right click some of them and look them at full size.
+### Note: for some reason the page layout wouldn't let me show bigger pictures so you may want to right click some of them and look them at full size.

 ## Sketch of the problem